pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

-I would argue this is by design - they could assume a human orator/transcriber who can and should adjust rules on the fly to enhance simplistic heuristics.
+I would argue this is by design - they could assume a human orator/transcriber who can and should adjust rules on the fly to enhance the simplistic heuristics.
 Even without understanding mathematics, it's fairly easy to make a change on the fly, e.g., after initial feedback from the blind user that, here, the superscripted 2 is not "squared" but, say, a row or column vector.